 If you survive after CPR, you may have a sore chest or broken ribs because of the chest compressions.
 You may have a collapsed lung.
+If your heart re-starts after CPR but you do not start breathing on your own, you would need a breathing machine (ventilator) to help you breathe.

 If you do not get enough blood to your vital organs during cardiac arrest and you survive after CPR, you might have serious problems afterward.
-You might be dependent on others to care for you, have brain damage, or need a breathing machine.
+You might have brain damage or be dependent on others to care for you.